gzweigle/open-hybrid-piano/HELP.md

 Similarly, if the piano is not working properly, check if the symptoms are covered in the [Issues](https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues) list.
 This could provide help in fixing.

-In addition to the list below, another source of help: since starting the project, I have been documenting progress in YouTube videos.
-A file with links to all videos is in the [documentation/](documentation/) directory.
+In addition to the information below, since starting the project I have been documenting progress in YouTube videos.
+Please see [documentation/video_documentation.md](documentation/video_documentation.md) for links to the videos.
 These videos are a historical source of information that could be helpful when trying to debug problems.

 There are a couple of piano forums and also the https://forum.pjrc.com/ that could be good sources for information and questions.